 - We created a cURL handle by using the curl_init function.

 - We set the target to test.com by setting the CURLOPT_URL option.

-- We set the HTTP referer field to m.facebook.com.
-This means that the server will think that this request was a result of somebody clicking on a link on Facebook.
+- After that, we set the HTTP referer field to m.facebook.com.
+This means that the server will think that our request was a result of somebody clicking on a link on Facebook.

 - Finally, we execute the GET request and close the cURL handle.

 If you were the owner of test.com and you printed the $_SERVER[‘HTTP_REFERER’] variable out on to the page, it would read “https://m.facebook.com/”

 In conclusion: Do not trust the HTTP referer field.